AmarachOrdor18/Portfolio-Projects/README.md

 # Welcome to My Portfolio Projects! 🚀

 Hi!
-I’ve been working on some exciting projects using data science and machine learning.
+I’ve been working on some exciting projects using data analytics and machine learning.
 From predicting real estate prices to detecting credit card fraud, I love solving problems with data.
 I also enjoy analyzing sales trends and visualizing them in Power BI.
 Check them out below!

 ### 🛠 Tools & Technologies:
 - **Excel** 📊